 Glenda Aleman, Ph.D., began her educational career as a bilingual elementary teacher in the LAUSD.
 While teaching, Dr. Aleman pursued a master's degree in Social Foundations of Education, from Cal State Los Angeles.
 Disenchanted by the poor state of many of our urban public schools, Dr. Aleman became a founding teacher at Los Angeles Leadership Academy.
 Dr. Aleman received a Doctorate in Urban Education from UCLA and became a Professor in the School of Education at Cal State University, Dominguez-Hills.
 Within this capacity, Dr. Aleman trained many teachers in pedagogy, multicultural education, and student teaching.
 Dr. Aleman moved back to the charter school system as the Teacher Induction Director at Partnerships to Uplift Communities (PUC).
 Committed to the success of the charter system, Dr. Aleman served on the Board of Directors of Arts in Action Community Charter School, and then took on the challenge of becoming the founding Principal

 Kalin Balcomb has worked as the Director of Special Education and Student Services at Arts in Action for the last three years.
+For the upcoming 17-18 school year, Kalin has stepped into the role of Director of Schools.
+In this capacity, she will serve as the principal of both the elementary and middle school.
 Before working at Arts in Action, Kalin worked on the Big Island of Hawaii as a Special Education teacher and Student Services Coordinator and completed her Master’s Degree in Special Education through Chaminade University in Honolulu.
 During her time at Arts in Action, Kalin has developed the Special Education department.
 Kalin is also in charge of summer school and other student support services on campus.